timescale/docs.timescale.com-content/README.md

   for a tutorial.
 + Adding '>ttt ' to the start of a blockquote (using '>') will create a "tip" callout.
 + Adding '>vvv ' to the start of a blockquote (using '>') will create a "warning" callout.
++ Adding '>toplist ' (no spaces) as the first line of a blockquote (using '>') will create a fixed right-oriented box, useful for a table of contents or list of functions, etc.  See the FAQ page for an example.
+    - The first headline in the toplist will act as the title and will be separated from the remainder of the content stylewise (on the FAQ page, it's the headline "Questions").
+    - Everything else acts as a normal blockquote does.
 + Adding 'fff ' to the start of a paragraph(line) will format it as a "footer link".
 + Adding 'ddd ' to the start of a link will append a 'download link' icon to the end of the link inline.
 + Adding 'x.y.z' anywhere in the text will be replaced by the version number of the branch.
 Ex. `look at file foo-x.y.z` >> `look at file foo-0.4.2`.